sourcecred/docs/community/CODE_OF_CONDUCT.md

  * Inappropriate physical contact and/or unwelcome sexual attention or sexual comments
  * Sexist, racist, or otherwise discriminatory jokes and language
  * Trolling or insulting and derogatory comments
- * Written or verbal comments which have the effect of excluding people on the basis of membership in a specific group, including level of experience, gender, gender identity and expression, sexual orientation, disability, neurotype, personal appearance, body size, race, ethnicity, age, religion, or nationality
+ * Discriminatory Written or verbal comments
- * Public or private harassment
+ * Harassment of another individual or group
- * Continuing to initiate interaction (such as photography, recording, messaging, or conversation) with someone after being asked to stop
- * Sustained disruption of talks, events, or communications, such as heckling of a speaker
- * Publishing (or threatening to post) other people’s personally identifying information (“doxing”), such as physical or electronic addresses, without explicit permission
+ * Disclosure of personal information of another person without explicit permission
  * Other unethical or unprofessional conduct
  * Advocating for, or encouraging, any of the above behaviors